 But there are also some events all around Portland that give this time-honored ritual a twist.
 One of the best of these is trick-or-treating on Main Street in Oregon City.
 Kids can double-dip this Halloween by making the rounds and then get home just as night falls to do the usual thing around the neighborhood.
 Watch out for that sugar high.

-Every year, Oregon City, about 20 miles south of Portland, puts on the dog for Halloween.
-From 4 to 6 p.m. on Oct.
-31, the kids can get candy at Liberty Plaza with the Oregon City Police Department, check out the spooky lights on the Oregon City Municipal Elevator, get their pictures taken, and then trick-or-treat down Main Street at participating businesses.
+Every year, Oregon City, which is about 20 miles south of Portland, pulls out all the stops on Halloween.
+Typically for two hours on October 31, kids can get candy at Liberty Plaza from the Oregon City Police Department.
+They can also check out the spooky lights on the Oregon City Municipal Elevator, get their pictures taken, and then trick-or-treat down Main Street at participating businesses.